 IV.
 Sentencing of Common Crimes

-(13) Provocation and Picking Quarrels
+(13) Provocation and causing disturbances

 - From the sentencing starting point, a base sentence may be set based on criminal facts that influence the establishment of the crime and increase punishment such as the number of incidents, the injury caused, the amount forcibly taken or wantonly destroyed, or the amount of public or private property occupied.